5 Types Of Metal Roofing Trim (And Why They’re Used)

 Gutter Trim Your home is outfitted with a rain gutter system.
 Its purpose is to carry water from your roof to the ground below.
 Sometimes, gutters can look unsightly.
 Gutter trim is installed to fix this problem.

 Transition Trim Residential roofing usually has multiple surfaces (as opposed to a single flat surface).
 These surfaces create joints where they meet.
 Metal roofing trim is installed at these points to create smooth transitions between the surfaces.

 Ridge Roll The zenith of a home is usually the point at which two upward-sloping surfaces of its roof connect.
 This point is referred to as the ridge.
 Ridge roll is installed to seal the connection and improve its aesthetic.

 Wall-To-Roof Trim The joints between your home’s exterior walls and the roofing need to be sealed to prevent water from collecting under the roof panels.
 Otherwise, water that collects in these areas can eventually find its way into your home.
 Once there, it can cause mold growth, ceiling leaks, and other problems.
-Wall-to-roof trim is installed to prevent water penetration, and thereby avert such problems.
-Metal roofing trim is an important part of any metal roof.
-If the trim on your roof needs to be repaired or replaced, contact an experienced roofing contractor.

 Steven Nghe is currently the Head of Marketing & Communications at Kloeckner Metals.
 Nghe is a marketing professional with more than 14 years of experience in various environments and industries.
 His goal is to tell you about the sexy side of steel.
 Nghe holds a bachelor’s degree in Business Management with a concentration in Marketing from North Carolina State University.
 Prior to Kloeckner, Nghe worked for Delta Dental, Wells Real Estate Funds, Georgia Institute of Technology and Doosan.